5 people found this helpful

 New Cushelle tissues, so soft, yet strong and washing machine resistant

 Weddings and weepy movies can make you well up, but watery eyes often have quite a different cause.
 Watery eyes can be down to all sorts of things, from allergies to blocked tear ducts.
-If your eyes are watering for no reason, we’ll help you identify the trigger, and answer the question: ‘what does it mean if your eyes keep watering?’.
+If your eyes are watering for no reason, we’ll help you identify the trigger, and answer the question: ‘why are my eyes watery?’

 As you’ll need plenty of tissues to wipe away those tears, use a super soft Cushelle tissue in a handy pocket pack for whenever you need to deal with watery eyes.

-Allergies can make your eyes water.
-When you come into contact with an allergen – such as pollen outdoors, or dust mites, mould or pet dander indoors – red, watery eyes can form part of your allergic reaction, along with sneezing and a runny nose.
+Allergies can result in runny eyes.
+When you come into contact with an allergen – such as pollen outdoors, or dust mites, mould or pet dander indoors – red and watery eyes can form part of your allergic reaction, along with sneezing and a runny nose.
 That’s because the irritation prompts tear production.

 Do you find yourself saying, ‘why do my eyes water when I go outside’?
 Sometimes, watery eyes are a response to environmental factors that irritate your eyes, such as wind, dust, bright light, or dry air.
 This can lead to your eyes producing excess tears.
-Exposure to chemicals, smoke, or even an eyelash can result in the same response.
+Exposure to chemicals, smoke, or even an eyelash can result in runny eyes.

 Think your eyes are watering for no reason?
 The cause could be dry-eye syndrome.
 This is when the glands in your eyelids that produce an oily substance don’t function correctly.
-This oily substance slows down the evaporation of tears, so when it’s not there, your eyes dry out.
+This oily substance slows down the evaporation of tears, so when it’s not there, you're left with dry watery eyes.

 When your tear ducts are blocked, the tears that your eyes naturally produce can’t drain away as easily.
 This creates an overflow of tears, leaving you with itchy watery eyes.
 Don’t worry though, blocked tear ducts almost always correct themselves; you just might look like you’ve been crying a little!

 Your eyelids need to close correctly in order to spread your tears evenly over your eyes.
 If your eyelid turns inwards, or your lower eyelids droop and pull away, this can be what causes watery eyes.
 We’d recommend definitely speaking to your doctor if this is the case for you.

 You might need help for watery eyes if you experience eyestrain.
 This can be the result of staring at a screen for a long time, or any other activity that involves the eyes being focused in the same spot for prolonged periods, such as driving or reading.

 If you find that your eyes water in cold weather, it could be indicative of the common cold.
 In winter we’re more prone to catching a cold because we spend more time indoors, where germs can spread more easily.
-So, if you have a sore throat and a stuffy nose too, it might all be be worth looking at our advice on how to relieve watery eyes during a cold.
+So, if you have a sore throat and a cough with a stuffy nose too, it might all be be worth looking at our advice on how to relieve watery eyes during a cold.